Dame121/NexNote-AI-Assistant/README.md

 ## 🎯 Overview

 NexNote is a comprehensive AI-powered study assistant that combines modern web technologies with advanced natural language processing.
+Built in response to the **"Build Your Own Jarvis"** programming assignment, this application demonstrates a complete implementation of a personal AI assistant powered by a self-hosted large language model (LLM) with vector database integration.

-The application allows users to upload their study materials (PDF, DOCX, TXT, Markdown) and interact with an AI assistant that can answer questions, generate quizzes, create flashcards, and provide intelligent summaries based on the uploaded content.
+The application allows users to upload their study materials (PDF, DOCX, TXT, Markdown) and interact with an AI assistant that can answer questions, generate quizzes, create flashcards, and provide intelligent summaries based on the uploaded content - all using **Retrieval-Augmented Generation (RAG)** architecture.

-### Core Capabilities
+### Assignment Requirements Fulfilled

+✅ **Self-hosted LLM**: Ollama integration with DeepSeek R1 (1.5B parameters)
-- **RAG Implementation**: Retrieval-Augmented Generation using Pinecone for semantic search
+✅ **Vector Database**: Pinecone for semantic search and knowledge retrieval
-- **Local LLM Integration**: Privacy-focused AI using Ollama (no data sent to external APIs)
-- **Multi-format Document Processing**: Support for PDF, DOCX, TXT, and Markdown files
+✅ **Conversational Interface**: Full-featured chat UI with context awareness
+✅ **Knowledge Storage**: Document ingestion, chunking, and embedding generation
+✅ **Contextual Responses**: RAG implementation for accurate, source-attributed answers

+### Beyond Assignment Requirements

-- **Interactive Learning Tools**: Automated quiz generation, flashcards, and concept extraction
+🚀 **Enhanced Study Tools**: Quiz generation, flashcards, concept extraction
+🚀 **Progress Tracking**: Study analytics and performance monitoring
-- **Calendar Integration**: Optional Google Calendar integration for study scheduling
+🚀 **Calendar Integration**: Google Calendar API for study scheduling
-- **Responsive Web Interface**: Modern, mobile-friendly UI built with vanilla JavaScript
+🚀 **Production-Ready**: Security, error handling, comprehensive documentation
+🚀 **RESTful API**: 20+ endpoints for programmatic access

 ## ✨ Key Features